paoloironhack/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization
 We used kanban board (trello) to track design tasks, coding tasks, set up tasks and testing tasks.

-What does your repository look like?
-Explain your folder and file structure.
 A repository was created where all the game information was stored.
 It has an images folder where all  the images are stored.There is a Readme file where the game description and rules are mentioned.

 ## Links